DevSnicket/eunice-run-tests-from-file-system/README.md

+*This code is now part of the https://github.com/DevSnicket/eunice repository*

 # Eunice ![](https://raw.githubusercontent.com/DevSnicket/eunice/master/arrows/default-height.svg?sanitize=true) Run tests from file system

 This package runs tests by reading test cases and expected behavior from the file system.
 Tests are automatically named based on the directory hierarchy.